GinishTech/GinishTech-People-Insights-Dashboard/README.md

 ## How to View the Dashboard
 1. Download the `GINISHTECH PowerBI Dashboard.pbix` file from this repository.
 2. Open it using **Power BI Desktop**.
-*(Optional: If you have a Power BI Public Publish link, paste it here!)*